 - Emergency and same-day surgery patients’ parking is in the designated “patient/ED” or “handicap” parking spaces (with appropriate authorization).

-- Patient drop-off and pick-up is at the main entrance (circular drive).
+- Patient drop-off and pick-up are at the main entrance (circular drive).

 Some quick rules you should know

-There are a few things that we have to do to make sure everything runs smoothly and your time at Oneida Health is as good for you as possible.
-Below we will go over everything from admission information, to photography, and our scent policy.
+There are a few things that we have to do to make sure everything runs smoothly and that your time at Oneida Health is as good for you as possible.
+Below we will go over everything from admission information to photography, and our scent policy.

 Your personal information is strictly confidential; we do not distribute your information to anybody outside of our staff.
 We collect this information to allow our staff and security to be aware of who you are and what your needs may be.
 What will you need to bring: